 The Shark ION Robot Vacuum is a mediocre option for dealing with debris on high-pile carpets.
 It struggles with pet hair and fine debris and clears only a passable amount of larger material.
 Recurring costs are high, and many parts need regular cleaning.
 That said, it can climb onto high-pile rugs without too much difficulty, has sufficient battery life for long cleaning tasks, and feels quite sturdy overall.

 The Shark ION Robot Vacuum is bad for cleaning up pet hair.
 Pet hair can get caught in its brushroll instead of being sucked into its dustbin, especially on carpeted surfaces.
 It has many parts that need periodic cleaning and incurs high recurring costs.
 It doesn't have a HEPA filter to trap allergens as it cleans, either, which could be an issue if you suffer from serious allergies.

 The Shark ION Robot isn't designed for use on stairs.

 The Shark ION Robot isn't designed to clean car interiors.

-The Shark ION Robot Vacuum is well-built.
-It has a primarily hard matte-finish plastic construction, though its front bumper, drive wheel treads, and swiveling front wheel are made of rubber.
+The Shark ION Robot has good build quality.
+It's mainly made of hard plastic with a matte finish, though its front bumper, drive wheel treads, and swiveling front wheel are made of rubber.
 It feels quite sturdy overall, though its dustbin feels somewhat fragile, and it could be damaged if you drop it.
 You may want to consider the iRobot Roomba 692 if you're looking for a better-built alternative.

 The Shark ION Robot Vacuum has many recurring costs.